TruePlinius/ReservationApi/README.md

 - assumption here is that an hour has 4 slots and they start at 0 min
 - we only accept full hour start and end
 - remove duplicates
+- use of strings in url as provider indicator is bad and will fail for some names.
+Need ids instead.

 Clients

-- need to separate time slots from calender entry objects
+- need a separate time slots object from calender entry objects
 - doesnt account for duplicates

-General

-- need UTC only for storage